Frustrations fuel Herd's fire as team prepares for 2021 season

 HUNTINGTON — When Marshall head coach Charles Huff came to Huntington, he said he wouldn’t look to the past to make any determinations about his 2021 team moving forward.

-That hasn't kept the current Herd veterans from looking back on previous seasons, though.
+That hasn’t kept the current Thundering Herd veterans from looking back on previous seasons, though.

 Over the last three years, Marshall was in the thick of the Conference USA title race heading into the final weeks of the season.